Sales Tax FAQs

 IMPORTANT NOTE: If you were remitting VAT yourself as a BeatStars seller prior to April 1, 2025, you no longer need to do this.

-On your PayPal invoice, the Partner Fee represents the total fees associated with the order: the 12% Service Fee for Marketplace transactions if applicable, plus all applicable sales taxes.
+On your PayPal invoice, the Partner Fee (also referred to as Partner Commission) represents the total fees associated with the order: the 12% Service Fee for Marketplace transactions, plus all applicable sales taxes.

-This appears on your PayPal receipt as the total costs deducted from the buyer’s payment.
+This appears on the seller's PayPal receipt as the total costs deducted from the buyer’s payment.

 Example: A Partner Fee of $3.20 includes: